Creative Coding: Randomness and Noise

 }

-This approach shifts the balance: instead of relying on pure randomness, we begin to guide the probability of outcomes.
-It introduces structure within uncertainty, allowing us to simulate behaviors that feel more lifelike and continuous.
-When applied to visual compositions, these subtle irregularities can add depth and movement, echoing the imperfections found in natural forms.
+This means that the balance is shifted, instead of pure randomness, we begin to guide the probability of outcomes; also, uncertainty becomes in some ways balanced, allowing to simulate behaviors that feel more lifelike and continuous.
+When applied to visual compositions, these irregularities can bring depth and movement, remembering the imperfections we find in natural forms.

 Applying Noise to the Path